 Financial instruments are initially measured at fair value plus transactions costs where the instrument is not classified as at fair value through profit or loss.
-Transaction costs related to instruments classified as at fair value through profit or loss are expensed to profit or loss immediately.
+Transaction costs related to instruments classified as at fair value through profit or loss are expensed to the statement of profit or loss immediately.
 Financial instruments are classified and measured as set out below.